HumairAK/data-science-pipelines/proposals/mlmd-removal/mlmd-removal-proposal.md

   pipeline  *Pipeline
 }
 // A pipeline context contains: create/update time, namespace, pipeline_root
+// The pipelineCtx represents a Pipeline (not PipelineVersion) and is created once per pipeline
-type Pipeline struct {
+// This struct is primarily used for creating execution Associations and can most likely be discarded type Pipeline struct {
   pipelineCtx    *pb.Context
   pipelineRunCtx *pb.Context